Leibniz AI Academy Courses

 Responsible: Prof. Dr. Bodo Rosenhahn

-Target group: Students of computer science, and electrical and information engineering
+Target group: Students of computer science and electrical and information engineering

 Credits: 5